Will the European Union become the next superpower?

 There is an African Union.
 However, it does not have the political character of the European Union.

-At a time when nations go behind narrow nationalism, European Union is broad thinking.
+At a time when nations go behind narrow nationalism, the European Union is broad thinking.
 Imagine the difference it can create when individual nations like Germany, France, Italy, Spain, etc. are ready to work under a common Parliament (and a common Constitution, if attempts succeed).

 Interesting Facts about the European Union (EU)

 - Not all nations of Europe are member nations of the European Union.
-There are 44 counties in Europe as per the United Nations, however, the European Union so far consists only of 28 members.
+There are 44 countries in Europe as per the United Nations, however, the European Union so far consists only of 28 members.

 - Cyprus lies wholly in Asia but is at times considered a European country.
-Cyprus is a member nation of EU, despite its geographical location.
+Cyprus is a member nation of the EU, despite its geographical location.

 - Not all member nations use the common currency Euro.
 Only 19 member states consider the Euro as their currency.
-However, a few counties in Europe like Montenegro and Kosovo, even though not part of the EU, use the Euro as their currency.
+However, a few countries in Europe like Montenegro and Kosovo, even though not part of the EU, use the Euro as their currency.

 - While the attempts to have a Constitution for the EU have failed, it has its own flag, anthem, founding date, and currency.